RBK-D-IT/digital-development-playbook/docs/general-development-practices/code-review-process-and-standards.md

    - Once the reviewer is satisfied, they will approve the PR.
    - Ensure all CI checks (tests, linters, etc.) have passed before merging.
-   - Merge the PR into `main`, and delete the feature branch to keep the repository clean.
+   - Merge the PR into `develop`, and delete the feature branch to keep the repository clean.

 5. **Continuous Integration (CI) Checks**:
    - Before merging, the PR must pass all automated CI checks, including: